Confraternity of Penitents: St. Francis' Rule of Penance for the Laity

 "Most High, glorious God, enlighten the darkness of my heart and give me true faith, certain hope, and perfect charity, sense and knowledge, Lord, that I may carry out Your holy and true command." ---------- Saint Francis' of Assisi's prayer before the San Damiano Crucifix

-The Confraternity of Penitents is a canonically approved Private Association of the Faithful with commendation in the Roman Catholic Church.* The Confraternity consists of single and married people worldwide who are living in their own homes a modern adaptation of the Rule of Life given in the year 1221 to the penitent men and women of his time at the request of Saint Francis of Assisi.
+The Confraternity of Penitents is a canonically approved Private Association of the Faithful with commendation in the Roman Catholic Church.* The Confraternity consists of single and married people worldwide who are joyfully living in their own homes a modern adaptation of the Rule of Life given in the year 1221 to the penitent men and women of his time at the request of Saint Francis of Assisi.
 This Rule eventually became the Rule of the Third Order of Saint Francis of Assisi.
-The goal of this Rule of Life is to bring those who live it closer to God and more joyfully conformed to God's Will.
+The goal of this Rule of Life is to bring those who live it closer to God and more peacefully conformed to God's Will.